 |= max payload available|

 MZFW is the maximum weight the aircraft may have without fuel.
 Any weight above this MUST be fuel, simple as that.
-This is a limitation in the airframe structure.
+This originates from limitations in the airframe structure.